canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 On some systems it is appropriate to have a system user.
 For example, with a system user, one can ssh to the device and run commands.

 By default on first boot, stock Core images run a program called console-conf.
-If the user has a keyboard and monitor attached to the device, they can use console-conf to configure the network and add a user account.
+If the you have a keyboard and monitor attached to the device or have a serial connection, you can use console-conf to configure the network and add a user account.
+The user account is created based on your registered email address and ssh key.
 This user account can then be used to ssh to the device for various management purposes.
+(Technically, this is not a system user account because it is not created through assertion, but the end result is equivalent.)

 Some systems suppress console-conf,  and a user is not created by default.
 In these cases, one may add a system-user if one has the information and authority needed to do so for the particular system.
 This is done by inserting a USB drive with a special file (named `auto-import.assert`) in the root directory.
 Snapd imports the assertions found in it, and, if the assertions are valid for the given system, the system-user is created.
 After this, you can log into the device (locally or over ssh) using the username and password defined.